 In the above sample dashboard, you can see the metrics of orders and total sales by country and product.
 You can also filter the data by selecting a specific country on the map widget.
 Now you can share your dashboard with your team and start to collaborate on the Bold BI dashboard online.

 If you have any questions, please post them in the comments section below.
 You can also contact us by submitting your questions through the Bold BI website, or if you already have an account, you can log in to submit your support question.
-Bold BI dashboards now come with a 15-day free trial with no credit card information required.
-We welcome you to start a free trial and experience Bold BI for yourself.
+Try our Bold BI dashboards by requesting live 30-minute free demo with our experts.